loaf-scripts/loaf_keysystem/README.md

 ## ALPHA
 Please not that this resource is in alpha.
 Expect bugs and issues.
+If you find any issues, please report them to me on discord @Loaf Scripts#7785, or open an issue here on GitHub.

 ## Usage for resource developers
 This guide is not finished.
 This resource is a W.I.P.